howeyc/cl-fsnotify/README.txt

-cl-fsnotify is created to expose the same file monitoring API for both Linux, BSD, and possibly (in future) windows.
+cl-fsnotify is created to expose the same file notification interface for both Linux, BSD, and possibly (in future) windows.

 Copyright (c) 2012 Chris Howey